jometzg/cognitive-flask-container-sample/README.md

 ```

 2. Test locally
 This will require the setting of at least three of the environment variables.
+These environment variables have been left unquoted.
+This may be different on different development environments (Windows versus Linux).
 ```
-docker run -it -e APPSETTING_TRANSLATE_KEY='keyone' \
+docker run -it -e APPSETTING_TRANSLATE_KEY=keyone \
--e APPSETTING_SPEECH_KEY='keytwo' \
+-e APPSETTING_SPEECH_KEY=keytwo \
--e APPSETTING_SENTIMENT_KEY='keythree' \
+-e APPSETTING_SENTIMENT_KEY=keythree \
 -p 5000:5000 \
 translatorapp
 ```